-Ant hills for building materials in Australia
+Ant beds for building materials in Australia

-Although they are commonly referred to as “Ant hills,” particularly in Australia, the structures are actually “Termite hills.”
+Although they are commonly referred to as “Ant beds,” particularly in Australia, the structures are actually “Termite mound.”
 Despite their physical similarities to ants, termites are related to cockroaches rather than ants.
 However, like ants, they are small and numerous.
 One significant difference between the two is that termites are white.
 This makes them highly susceptible to damage from sunlight.
 To protect their food sources, such as wood, from the sun’s rays, termites construct a coating of clay and saliva, known as “sheeting,” over them.

 Termites also use the same material as they use for sheeting to construct their mounds.
 The color of the mound can vary depending on the local coloration of the clay used.
 Even if the topsoil and surrounding biomass of ant hills are the same color in different locations, the color of a termite mound can still differ based on the types of clay available in and around the mound.